 RevMan (Cochrane's tool), Review Manager is Cochrane's free software for conducting systematic reviews.
 It produces standardized forest plots that match Cochrane Handbook formatting requirements.
 RevMan is the required tool for Cochrane reviews and provides a guided interface that does not require programming knowledge.

-Our free online forest plot generator, Create your own publication-ready forest plot with our free forest plot generator.
+Our free online forest plot generator, Create your own publication-ready forest plot with our free our forest plot generator.
 Enter your study data, select the effect size measure, and download a high-resolution figure suitable for journal submission, no software installation, no coding, no subscription required.

 For researchers who want full control over their analysis, our complete meta-analysis guide covers the end-to-end process from data extraction through forest plot generation and interpretation.
 When your forest plot is ready, assess reporting quality using the GRADE summary of findings framework to contextualize your results within a broader evidence evaluation.